All about Victoria - the woman behind all we need is love

 - I volunteer for Greyhound Rescue, have 2 rescued greyhounds of my own (shout out to Penny and Chez) and will swerve into oncoming traffic if I see a greyhound walking down the street so I can get a better look.
 If you know, you know #cult

 - I was obsessed with The Beatles and The Monkees as a teenager.
 It’s why my business name and packages are named after Beatles songs (1000 points to you if you picked up on that) and why I will still get unreasonably fired up if anyone says The Monkees weren’t actually musicians.
-Michael Nesmith is a musical genius, prove me wrong.
+Michael Nesmith was a musical genius, prove me wrong.

 - I trained as a makeup artist when I first moved to Sydney and ended up working in cosmetics for over a decade before seeing the light and starting All We Need Is Love.
 Running my own business, especially one as happiness-centric as celebrancy, has changed my life for the better and I am so incredibly thankful for it.

 - My favourite job (other than my current one) was working in a video store – in fact I worked in many of them!
-Video Ezy in NZ, then Blockbuster here in Sydney.
+Video Ezy in NZ, then Blockbuster in Sydney.
 It was the best of times and I am devastated my son won’t be able to experience the joy of getting paid to test out the new snacks, fiercely debate films for no reason and look up everyone’s late fees for fun.
 Devastated.

 - I’m married to a videographer – yes, it is absolutely worth hiring one for your wedding (budget allowing).